View of the Statue of Liberty by Free-Photos from Pixabay

 Worse conditions

-While it’s important to celebrate our independence, in recent years, conditions have worsened.
+While it’s important to celebrate our independence, in recent years conditions have worsened.
 Numerous crises are looming again this Independence Day.

 Much is prompted by dysfunctional public policies by the “ruling class” – that’s how one of my late valued friends and associates once described many public servants at the local, state and federal levels.
 I agree.

-“Now, even the deviancy of the old nobility is becoming more commonplace, as once they were given land by the sovereign, upon which to live well,” Neil Delisanti once wrote in an e-mail.
+“Now, even the deviancy of the old nobility is becoming more commonplace, as once they were given land by the sovereign, upon which to live well,” Neil Delisanti once wrote to me in an e-mail.
 “Now they are given government pensions and benefits.”

 He lamented we keep electing the same people with the same damaging political, and in many cases, self-serving philosophies.